-- Always perform an electrical calibration of the network analyzer or load an existing calibration set before making measurements. - Always make sure that, on the network analyzer, in the sweep setup menu, that "Stepped sweep sweep moves in discrete steps" is selected. - After completing the calibration, do not alter the test port power, IF bandwidth, start frequency, stop frequency, measurement point number or other settings.
+- Always perform an electrical calibration of the network analyzer or load an existing calibration set before making measurements. - Always make sure that, on the network analyzer, in the sweep setup menu, that "Stepped sweep sweep moves in discrete steps" is selected. - Always make sure that the LCA has been reset to EE measurement mode before starting an electrical calibration. - After completing the calibration, do not alter the IF bandwidth, start frequency, stop frequency, measurement point number or other settings.
 You may get measurement errors if you change the parameters.